josmar-crwdstffng/angular/aio/content/guide/router-tutorial-toh.md

 You tell the detail view which hero to display by including the selected hero's ID in the route URL.

-Import the hero components from their new locations in the `src/app/heroes/` folder and define the two hero routes.
+Import the hero components from their new locations in the `src/app/heroes` directory and define the two hero routes.

 Now that you have routes for the `Heroes` module, register them with the `Router` using the `RouterModule` as you did in the `AppRoutingModule`, with an important difference.